-Iroquois Valley has paid 100% of the interest and principal on these notes on-time, in full.
+Iroquois has paid 100% of the interest and principal on these notes on-time, in full.
 In some cases, investors waive their right to repayment of principal, electing instead to convert their investment into a new note or shares of IQVF REIT.

-Outstanding debt obligations of year-end 2020, by maturity date.
+Outstanding debt obligations as of May 1, 2023.

-Shareholder equity, which makes up approximately 72% of our capital structure, has grown in value over its history.
-As of May 2021, our Board valued the common stock of

-IQVF REIT at \$618/share.
-The value of our shares represents the value of our land as determined by third-party appraisals, the value of organic certification, and a premium for Company intangibles including diversification.
+Shareholder equity, which makes up approximately 73% of our capital structure, has grown in value over its history.
+As of April 2023, our Board valued the common stock of IQVF REIT at \$801/share bused upon the value of our land as determined by third-party appraisals, the value of organic certification and a premium for Company intangibles including diversification.

 In contrast to the Notes, IQVF REIT common stock is now available to both accredited and non-accredited investors and at a significantly lower minimum investment (slightly above \$10,000).
-Equity investment amounts range from this minimum to \$5,000,000.
+Individual equity investments range from this minimum to approximately \$6 million.
 The average investment is approximately \$100,000.